-- There is a legal requirement for people infected with HIV to inform sexual partners, if unprotected sex is going to happen.
+- There is a legal requirement for people infected with HIV to inform sexual partners,

-Getting your negative HIV result
+Getting your HIV result

 With your permission, we will SMS your negative HIV result within seven days.

-If your HIV result is either positive or inconclusive, we will call you and ask you to attend the clinic to discuss your result.
+If your HIV result is positive or inconclusive, we will call you and ask you to attend the clinic to discuss your result.